edgedb/edgedb-python/docs/api/asyncio_con.rst

 example, rather than on the original connection pool ``pool`` object.

-The ``retry()`` API guarantees that:
+The ``retrying_transaction()`` API guarantees that:

 1. Transactions are executed atomically;
 2. If a transaction is failed for any of the number of transient errors (i.e. a network failure or a concurrent update error), the transaction would be retried;
-3. If any other, non-retryable exception occurs, the transaction is rolled back, and the exception is propagated, immediately aborting the ``retry()`` block.
+3. If any other, non-retryable exception occurs, the transaction is rolled back, and the exception is propagated, immediately aborting the ``retrying_transaction()`` block.

 The key implication of retrying transactions is that the entire nested code block can be re-run, including any non-querying